- Air Barrier Systems in Buildings

 - Mold Remediation in Schools and Commercial Buildings, Environmental Protection Agency (EPA)

-- Prediction of mold by hygrothermal calculation (PDF 1.6 MB, 8 pgs), presentation by Andreas Holm, Klaus Sedlbauer
+- Prediction of mold by hygrothermal calculation, presentation by Andreas Holm, Klaus Sedlbauer

 - Water Leakage Through Building Facades, edited by Robert J. Kudder and Jeffrey L. Erdly, ASTM 1998